Molecule to Organism

 Fall, Winter and Spring quarters

-Major areas of study include organic chemistry, biochemistry, microbiology, cell and molecular biology, and genetics.
+Major areas of study include organic chemistry, biochemistry, microbiology, cell and molecular biology, quantitative reasoning and scientific writing/communication.
+Students who successfully complete the entire program for all three quarters will receive 48 upper-division science credits.

 Class Standing: Sophomores or above; transfer students welcome.

-Prerequisites: One year of college-level general chemistry and one year of college-level general biology (introductory cell/molecular, NOT human or field biology) required.
+Prerequisites: one year of college-level general chemistry with lab and one year of college-level general biology with lab.

-Program is preparatory for careers and future studies in biology, chemistry, education, medicine, pharmacy and health science.
+Program is preparatory for careers and future studies in biology, chemistry, education, medicine and health science.

 Planning Units: Scientific Inquiry